platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

 ## Specify a third party repository in `composer.json`

-For this example, consider that there are several packages we want to install from a private repository hosted at `my-private-repos.example.com`.
+For this example, consider that there are several packages to install from a private repository hosted at `my-private-repos.example.com`.
 List that repository in your `composer.json` file.

 ```json